Review of Three Dog Bakery Gracie’s Gourmet Dog Food Pouches

-|Dry Matter Basis||36%||27%||28%|
+|Dry Matter Basis||36%||23%||33%|

-|Calorie Weighted Basis||28%||51%||22%|
+|Calorie Weighted Basis||29%||44%||26%|

-The first ingredient in this dog food includes chicken.
+The first ingredient in this dog food is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-Like other cruciferous vegetables, broccoli is believed to provide potent anti-cancer benefits.
+Like other cruciferous vegetables, broccoli is believed to provide anti-cancer benefits.

-The fourth ingredient is rice.
+The next ingredient is rice.
 Is this whole grain rice, brown rice or white rice?
 Since the word “rice” doesn’t tell us much, it’s impossible to judge the quality of this item.

-The fifth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
+The seventh ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Three Dog Bakery product.

-With one notable exceptions…
+With 2 notable exceptions…

-As a group, the brand features an average protein content of 36% and a mean fat level of 27%.
-Together, these figures suggest a carbohydrate content of 28% for the overall product line.
+As a group, the brand features an average protein content of 36% and a mean fat level of 23%.
+Together, these figures suggest a carbohydrate content of 33% for the overall product line.

-Free of any plant-based protein boosters, this looks like the profile of a wet product containing a moderate amount of meat.
+When you consider the protein-boosting effect of the rice protein concentrate and flaxseed, this looks like the profile of a wet product containing a moderate amount of meat.

 A Final Word